QCDIS/NaaVRE-website/Readiness-level-framework.md

 future use, regardless of whether the lab will be used by the same researchers, other researchers from the same research group, or researchers from other institutions.

+#### Readiness level chaecklist
-For the content of the virtual lab, the following checklists provide guidelines of what to keep in mind during the development and what requirements the virtual lab should meet at different levels of readiness.
+For the content of the virtual lab, the following checklist provides a guideline of what to keep in mind during the development and what requirements the virtual lab should meet at different levels of readiness.
 For each stage the requirements from the stages with lower numbers apply as well.
-The numbers between brackets (e.g. "[1]") indicate at which readiness level the guideline should be implemented before proceeding with the actions associated with the readiness level.
-We recommend the virtual lab developer to repeat checking the guidelines in this document for each cycle of changes made to an existing virtual lab.
+If a criterion should be met at readiness level 2, the criterion should be implemented before proceeding with the actions associated with readiness level 2.

-(Ideally both the team doing core development and the team doing quality assurance agree that the items in the following checklist have been met at the relevant readiness level)
+Ideally both the team doing core development and the team doing quality assurance agree that the items in the following checklist have been met at the relevant readiness level.
+We also recommend the virtual lab developer to repeat checking the guidelines in this document for each cycle of changes made to an existing virtual lab.

 |                                  |                   |                                  | 1 | 2 | 3 | 4 | 5 |                                                                                                                                                                                                                                                                                                                                                                                                |
 |----------------------------------|-------------------|----------------------------------|---|---|---|---|---|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|